 15 Oct Maggie

-Because I get nervous with new people initially, continual support will be needed post adoption, therefore, upon locating my right family, IBR would like to financially support training classes for me and my new family to ensure I’m set up for a long successful life.
-I have already been attending some to work on my manners.
+Because I initially get nervous with new people, continual support will be needed post adoption.
+Therefore, upon locating my right family, IBR would like to financially support training classes for me and my new family to ensure I’m set up for a long successful life.
+I have already been attending some classes to work on my manners.

-If you think you can give me a patient, energetic, kid-free, loving home please consider putting in an app for me!
-I dream of a person of my own one day!
+If you think you can give me a patient, quiet, child-free, pet-free, and loving home, please consider putting in an application for my adoption!
+I dream of a person or family of my own one day!